miladvafaieenezhad/msvsdwcomp/README.md

 ### [week 1](https://github.com/miladvafaieenezhad/msvsdwcomp/tree/main/week%201) <br>

-Post-layout simulation for Inverter by using Align
+1. Post-layout simulation for Inverter by using Align <br>

+2. Pre-layout simulation of FN

+<li> Schematic implementation
+<li> Test and simulation
+<li> calculation of the delay